frsltd/frs/_posts/2018-12-04-FRSwinTechFirmOfTheYear.markdown

 ---
 layout: post
-title:  FRS Wins 'Technology Firm of the Year' at the Insurance Asset Maagement Awards
+title:  FRS Wins 'Technology Firm of the Year' at the Insurance Asset Management Awards
 categories: jekyll update
 date:   2018-12-04 09:09:28